Write your message

 Abstract

-Background and Aims: Administrative employees are often at risk of developing musculoskeletal disorders due to prolonged computer use.
+Objectives: Administrative employees are often at risk of developing musculoskeletal disorders due to prolonged computer use.
 Additionally, frequent interactions with clients expose them to a high mental workload and job stress.
-This study aims to assess the prevalence of musculoskeletal disorders, mental workload, general health, and job stress among administrative employees, to improve their working conditions.
+The present study aimed to assess the prevalence of musculoskeletal disorders, mental workload, general health, and job stress among administrative employees to improve their working conditions.

-Materials and Methods: The study is a cross-sectional descriptive-analytical study conducted among the administrative employees of an engineering company in 2021, and finally 119 people participated in the study by census method.
-Demographic information questionnaires and ROSA, Cornell, NASA-TLX, GHQ, and HSE-UK job stress checklists were used to collect data.
-Data analysis was performed using SPSS software, employing descriptive statistics, independent t-tests, and one-way analysis of variance (ANOVA).
+Methods: The present work followed a cross-sectional descriptive-analytical method and was conducted on the administrative employees of an engineering company in 2021.
+Finally, 119 individuals participated in the study using the census method.
+Demographic information questionnaires, as well as Rapid Office Strain Assessment (ROSA), Cornell, NASA Task Load Index (NASA-TLX), General Health Questionnaire (GHQ), and Health and Safety Executive (HSE)-UK job stress checklists were used to collect data.
+Data analysis was performed using the SPSS software, employing descriptive statistics, independent t-tests, and one-way analysis of variance (ANOVA).

 Results: According to the posture assessment with the ROSA method, the average final ROSA score was 4.33±1.03.
-Examination of mental load with the NASA-TLX index showed that 78% have a high mental load.
-According to the GHQ questionnaire, the average final general health score is 24.4 ± 11.73.
-Also, based on the HSE-UK occupational stress questionnaire, more than 80% (103 people) of employees were under severe stress and 12% (15 people) were under critical stress.
-A significant relationship was observed between occupational stress, body mass index, and age (p<0.05).
+Examination of mental load with the NASA-TLX indicated that 78% had a high mental load.
+In addition, according to the GHQ questionnaire, the average final general health score was 24.4±11.73.
+Moreover, based on the HSE-UK occupational stress questionnaire, more than 80% (103 people) of employees were under severe stress, and 12% (15 people) were under critical stress.
+A significant relationship was observed between occupational stress, body mass index (BMI), and age (P<0.05).

-Conclusion: Implementing intervention and control measures to improve musculoskeletal disorders, workload, general health, and job stress is essential.
+Conclusion: The implementation of intervention and control measures to improve musculoskeletal disorders, workload, general health, and job stress seems to be essential.

 Page 1 from 1